thinhkhang97/game-shooter/src/games/shooter/README.md

 # Shooter requirement
--[] There is a player in the center of game
+-[x] There is a player in the center of game

--[] Player can shoot everywhere
+-[x] Player can shoot everywhere

 -[] The enemies are spawn in screen border and move to the player position